What We Lose When We Automate Too Much

 Self-checkout kiosks, predictive texting, automated emails, and algorithm-based recommendations are now part of daily life.
 According to a 2023 report from McKinsey & Company, over 50% of work activities across industries are potentially automatable with current technology.

 Yet this efficiency doesn’t come without a price.
-While businesses reduce labor costs and individuals save time, there’s growing concern about the subtle—and not-so-subtle—impacts of over-automation on human development.
+While businesses reduce labor costs and individuals save time, there’s growing concern about the subtle—and not-so-subtle—impacts of what happens when we automate too much.

-What We Lose When We Automate Too Much: Key Areas of Concern
+What Happens When We Automate Too Much: Key Areas of Concern

 If every small decision is outsourced to a machine, we risk weakening our ability to assess, analyze, and adapt.